Tips for managing employees taking excessive or mis-using their sick leave.

 If you do not have a sick leave policy in place and would like to introduce one, or would like to make amendments to your current one, you must ensure all employees are made aware it, and are given a copy to read and understand.
 Best practice includes receiving signed copies back from each employee, as this ensures they have read and understood all aspects of the policy and gives you grounds for discipline if they are not adhered to.

 If you suspect an employee is mis-using sick leave:

 - Keep a record of their sick leave dates and whether the sick leave policy was followed.
 If a pattern emerges for example; showing the employee is taking off every few Mondays or Fridays then you would have a solid reason to confront your employee.

 - Have an informal conversation to gauge whether there are other work or personal related issues that my be impacting the employees ability to work.
 You can also discuss the impact that the employees absence has on the business and other staff.

-- If you have a valid reason to suspect misconduct, or the employee is not following the sick leave policy then you can then start a formal disciplinary process.
+- If you have a valid reason to suspect the employee has been dishonest, or the employee is not following the sick leave policy then you can then start a formal disciplinary process.

 If an employee is taking excessive leave for genuine reason: